MajesticGoodness/subbyWubby/report/Report.md

     letterStates[replacementLetter - 'a'] = 1;
 ```

-As I was writing it though, I realized I didn't really care about the letters themselves, but the *fields* they occupied.
-For example, if I mapped w --> i, then the above code would correctly reflect that the letters 'i' should not be swapped again.
-But what if I had to do i --> s?
+As I was writing it though, I realized I didn't really care about the letters themselves.
+It was the *fields* I was interested in.
+For example, if I mapped 'w' onto 'i', then the above code would correctly reflect that the letters 'i' should not be swapped again.
+But what if I wanted to then map 'i' onto 's' in a subsequent step?
 I'm out of luck.
 What I wanted was just to leave swapped *fields* alone, not letters.

 To accomplish this I opted for an object-oriented approach.
-I created a simple ```Ledder``` structure that would keep track of this state for me.
-The idea was to simply create letters that could carry this extra data field for me:
+I created a simple ```Ledder``` structure that would essentially hold characters, but on steroids.
+They could keep track of their states for me.

 ```cpp
 class Ledder {